 Using only quarter-ounce jigs and medium-sized minnows, we continued to fish the area, hoping some walleye would be amongst the ranks below the ice before we would move to another spot.

 Tracey’s rod had doubled over once more, revealing a gold-flecked walleye.
-Sixteen feet of water seemed to be Tracey’s ticket to success.
+Sixteen feet of water seemed to be the ticket to Tracey’s success.
 Without a measuring tape, we couldn’t say for sure the walleye was within slot limits, so we set them free to swim another day.

 Lake trout are a totally different beast when it comes to ice fishing.
 Even myself, the slow convert to ice fishing, will admit to having a riot targeting them.
 They may even be to blame for my spike in interest of ice fishing.
-They definitely are.
+Actually, they definitely are.

 If you’re going to go for lakers, I strongly suggest you bring a sonar with you to read depths and see fish in real time.
 Boost the sensitivity enough you can see your jig on the screen.

 Making long high jigs, work the entire water column right up to the hole in the ice.
 Lake trout are notorious, ferocious predators that typically only want something if it’s trying to get away from them.

 On my last outing for them I learned the hard way it’s important to use proper lake trout gear.
 A medium light rod won’t set the hook through their tough jaws, and 8-pound test is just a bit too light and scary for me.

 After losing two, I had to accept I missed my chances, but thankfully a friend got it done with a beautiful laker in the middle of the afternoon.